CypherZox/ActivePam/README.md

 [code](https://github.com/CypherZox/ActivePam/blob/master/lib/screens/log_in.dart)<br/>
 ![log_in](log_in_new.gif)
 * Day Screen <br/>
-Day screen is a screen that shows the daily workouts consisting of different versions of plans(30 minutes, 45 minutes, or beiginner workout).
-User can transition between the different versions with smooth animation transitions.
+Day screen is a screen that shows the daily workouts consisting of different versions of plans(30 minutes, 45 minutes, or beginner workout).
+Users can transition between the different versions with smooth animation transitions.
-*Used cloude firestore to store YouTube video IDs, to show the videos thumbnails also to pass them into the video screen. <br/>
+* Used cloude firestore to store YouTube video IDs, for showing the videos thumbnails also to pass them into the video screen. <br/>
 [code](https://github.com/CypherZox/ActivePam/blob/master/lib/screens/DayScreen.dart) <br/>
 ![day_screen](day_new1.gif)
 * Video Screen <br/>